esphome/esphome-docs/components/lvgl.rst

 **Actions:**

-- ``lvgl.img.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.image.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
 Updating the ``src`` option changes the image at runtime.

 **Example:**

 .. code-block:: yaml

     # Example widget:
-    - img:
+    - image:
         align: CENTER
         src: cat_image
         id: img_id